...

 10 18 36 72

-Today, South Korea occupies one of the first places in Asia along with China and Japan in terms of education.
-Children begin to learn to read at the age of 2-3, even at the level of the preschool system.
-They study math, English, and get homework assignments.
-Naturally, when they come to school, they are immediately actively involved in the learning process.
+Today, South Korea occupies leading positions in the educational sphere along with China and Japan.
+By reaching the age of 2 to 3 years old, children begin to learn to read.
+System of preschool education stipulates studying math, English, and getting homework assignments.
+Naturally, when school education begins, the pupils are immediately actively involved in the learning process.

 International schools in Korea offer various study programs such as American, British, Canadian, Chinese, French, German, Japanese and International Baccalaureate.

-In South Korea today, the literacy rate of the population is one of the highest on the planet.
+Nowadays, South Korea is considered as one of the smartest countries, as the literacy rate of the population is very high.
 In recent decades, the government has been carefully monitoring the educational process, and this is bearing fruit.
-Confirmation of this is the fact that it was on the territory of this state that the leaders in the field of high technology and automotive industry such as "Samsung", "LG", "Hyundai" were born and gained worldwide fame.
+Confirmation of this is the fact that in South Korea the leaders in the field of high technology and automotive industry such as "Samsung", "LG", "Hyundai" were born and gained worldwide fame.

 Boarding Schools in South Korea: An Overview for International Students